Stock market today: Wall Street hits more records as Tesla zooms

-NEW YORK (AP) — U.S. stocks are on track to set records on Tuesday in a quiet day on Wall Street.
+NEW YORK (AP) — Tesla zoomed higher and helped drive the U.S. stock market to more records on Tuesday.

-The S&P 500 was 0.4% higher in afternoon trading, sitting above its all-time high set two weeks ago.
-The Dow Jones Industrial Average was up 107 points, or 0.3%, as of 2:36 p.m.
-Eastern time, and the Nasdaq composite was adding 0.7% to its record set a day earlier.
+The S&P 500 added 0.6% to top its all-time high set two weeks ago.
+The Dow Jones Industrial Average rose 162 points, or 0.4%, and the Nasdaq composite added 0.8% to its own record set a day before.

-Tesla jumped 9.1% to help lead the market after the electric-vehicle maker reported a milder drop in sales for the spring than analysts expected.
+Tesla led the way with a 10.2% jump after the electric-vehicle maker reported a milder drop in sales for the spring than analysts expected.
+Modest gains for other big, influential stocks also helped lift the market, including a 1.6% climb for Apple.

-But losses for some big, influential stocks were offseting that leap.
-Nvidia, which has become the poster child of the rush into artificial-intelligence technology, fell 1.4% and was the heaviest weight on the S&P 500.
-Eli Lily dropped 1.1% after President Joe Biden said in an opinion piece for USA Today that the company is charging "unconscionably high prices" for its treatment for weight loss and diabetes.

-In the bond market, Treasury yields eased after investors took comments from the head of the Federal Reserve as a signal that it may deliver cuts to interest rates later this year.
+Stocks got a lift from easing Treasury yields after the head of the Federal Reserve made comments that investors took as a signal for possible cuts to interest rates later this year.
 Fed Chair Jerome Powell, whose utterances are always finely parsed for hints about rates, gave a nod to improvements in inflation data after some disappointingly high readings early in the year.

 “We just want to understand that the levels that we’re seeing are a true reading of underlying inflation,” he said.

-The hope on Wall Street is that inflation will slow enough to get the Fed to pull down its main interest rate, which has been sitting at its highest level in more than two decades and pressing the brakes on the economy.
-Treasury yields have been easing since April on strengthening hopes for just that.
+The hope on Wall Street is that inflation will slow enough to convince the Fed to lower its main interest rate, which has been sitting at its highest level in more than two decades and pressing the brakes on the economy.
+Treasury yields have largely been easing since April on hopes for such cuts.

 A report on Tuesday may have hindered those hopes, though.
 It showed U.S. employers were advertising more job openings at the end of May than economists expected and slightly more than April's tally.
 While plentiful job openings are great news for workers, the fear on Wall Street is that too strong of a job market will put upward pressure on inflation and force delays to rate cuts.

+The week’s most anticipated economic data will arrive on Friday, when the U.S. government reports how many jobs employers added in total during June.
+Before then, the U.S. stock market will have a shortened trading day on Wednesday and a holiday on Thursday for the Fourth of July.

-Treasury yields have also been feeling some upward pressure because of politics recently.
-Last week's debate between Biden and former President Donald Trump pushed traders to make moves in anticipation of a possible Republican sweep in November.
+Treasury yields have been feeling some upward pressure recently because of politics.
+Last week's debate between President Joe Biden and former President Donald Trump pushed traders to make moves in anticipation of a possible Republican sweep in November.
 That included sending Treasury yields higher, in part because of the possibility for policies that would further raise the U.S. government's debt.

 The 10-year yield is still well above its 4.29% level from late Thursday, before the debate.

-In commodities markets, a barrel of benchmark U.S. crude oil fell 0.5% after earlier touching its highest price since April.
-Brent crude, the international standard, fell 0.3%.
+In commodities markets, the price of benchmark U.S. oil ended up slipping modestly after touching its highest price since April earlier in the morning.

-Crude prices have been rising on expectations for strong demand during the summer, as well as the possibility of hurricanes damaging oil production in the Gulf of Mexico.
-Hurricane Beryl is roaring on a path that would take it near Jamaica and the Cayman Islands.
+Crude prices have largely been rising on expectations for strong demand during the summer, as well as the possibility of hurricanes damaging oil production in the Gulf of Mexico.
+Hurricane Beryl is roaring through the Caribbean.

+Tuesday’s drop for crude sent stocks of oil-and-gas producers lower, and Exxon Mobil dipped 0.7%.

+Also keeping Wall Street’s gains in check was Nvidia, which has been one of this year’s brightest stars.
+It fell 1.3%, though it’s still up nearly 147.7% for the year so far.

 A day earlier, French stocks had rallied after election results suggested a far-right political party may not win a decisive majority in the country's legislative elections.
 That raised the possibility of gridlock in the French government, which would prevent a worst-case scenario where a far-right with a clear majority could push policies that would greatly increase the French government's debt.